 - 32% of pins are posted on Mondays and Tuesdays.

 - Users spend about 14 minutes on the platform daily.

 - There is a $2 return for every $1 spent on Pinterest ads.

 - 63% of Millennials use Pinterest as a visual discovery engine.

 General Pinterest Stats

-Pinterest is and has been on a steady rise.
-In 2019, the number of Pinterest monthly active users crossed the 300 million mark registering 325 million Pinners, up 26% year-on-year.
+An incredible 459 million Pinners were registered by the company by Q4 2020, up 37% YoY.
 The platform has been rapidly expanding its international pool of users, who have helped the company grow despite the threefold decline in US Pinterest users.
 Much of this success has to do with Pinterest’s decision to boost shoppable products and video content, as well as improve search recommendations altogether.

-Pinterest statistics show that the platform’s growing popularity has not only boosted its user base but has also improved the company’s revenue to $1.4 billion at the end of 2019.
-This equals a 51% growth and is mainly due to the 46% spike that happened during the holiday season.
-More good news is that Pinterest’s revenue is projected to top $1.52 billion at the end of 2020.
+Pinterest statistics show that the platform’s growing popularity has not only boosted its user base but has also improved the company’s revenue to $706 million in Q4 2020.
+This equals a 48% Pinterest growth and is mainly due to the spike that happened between the second and third quarter when revenue saw a boost from the $272.49 million in the preceding quarter.
+More good news is that Pinterest’s revenue is projected to further grow.

 3. Pinterest is ranked the 10th most relevant brand in the US.